What would you like to know?

 Who is behind Poetic Endings?

-Poetic Endings was founded by an eclectic team who work within death and dying - Louise Winter, Don O'Dwyer and Anna Lyons.
-We were dissatisfied with the funeral services currently provided and believed that funerals can be done differently.
+Poetic Endings was founded by Louise Winter.
+She was dissatisfied with the funeral services currently on offer and believed that funerals can be done differently.

 Do I have to hold a funeral in a church or a crematorium?

-You can do whatever you want to do.
-We work with venues to host funerals and wakes outside of traditional settings.
-You may be surprised by what is possible, from restored chapels to art galleries, barns and museums.
+No, you can do whatever you want to do (within reason).
+We work with venues in and around London to host funerals and wakes outside of traditional settings.
+You may be surprised at what is possible, from restored chapels to art galleries, barns and museums.
 You can even hold the funeral at home, or in your garden.

-Don't feel restricted to the often strange and restricted environment of the outdated crematorium!
+Don't feel restricted to the often strange and restricted environment of the crematorium.
 Life doesn't fit into a 30 minute time slot, and neither does death.

 Is this expensive?

-No. We believe that personalised funerals should be affordable for everyone.
+No. We believe that beautiful personalised funerals should be affordable for everyone.